Tanya is the owner of multiple animals, including two ferrets. She has studied animal health and is a dedicated volunteer at a shelter.

-No one ever wants to see a beloved pet leave us.
-However, it is inevitable that the time will come for your fuzzy friend to pass.
+No one ever wants to say goodbye to a beloved pet.
+However, the time will inevitably come for your fuzzy friend to pass.
 It can be an emotional and stressful time for both the pet parent and the pet.

 Some people may say, 'It is just a ferret' or 'you can get a new one.
 That is something that you will need to brush off, as hard as it may be.
 A ferret has the same close bond with its human(s) as a cat or dog and not everyone understands that.
 It is okay to feel sad and emotional.
 You are losing a loved member of your family.

 Think about the good times you and your fuzzy friend have together—the silly things they got into or tried to steal.
 Think about all the mischief and all the laughs they gave you.
 If it helps you smile, look at old photos that you might have.

 Cry if you need to.
 Talk to a friend.
 It is important, as with any death, not to bottle your feelings up.
 There are many online groups that offer support from others who had gone through the same thing and will be happy to help.
 There will be a list of these resources at the end of this article.

 2. Natural Death or Euthanize?
 Decide How to Let Your Ferret Go

 How you decide to let your ferret go is a very personal decision.
 There is no right or wrong choice.
 It is important to take time to consider your ferret's situation.